How to Reserve Space

 Changes in booth sizes (increases or downsizes) can affect the ability to keep your booth in its existing location.
 PMA cannot guarantee a booth location should your booth size change.
 The booth size you are requesting, layout of the show floor and booths surrounding that location will determine if relocation is necessary.
 All efforts will be made to avoid relocation and all booth size/location options will be discussed with exhibitor prior to relocation.

-Show Floor Marketplaces
+Show Floor Layout

 The expo is segmented into marketplaces (NOT commodity based), all still within one contiguous space.
 This provides greater opportunity for you to connect with buyers and buyers with an easier, more efficient way to navigate the floor, with more time to see new and different products, services and companies.
+There will be an entrance into each of the marketplaces: Produce, Floral, Complementary Items and Solutions.
+View floor plan here.

 - Complementary Items Marketplace